avaneev/a5hash/README.md

 This test demonstrates that the `a5rand()` construct maintains approximately unbiased state and collision statistics close to that of uniform distribution, continuously, and for any initial seed.
+Additionally, the state variables follow same multi-lag auto-correlation statistics as uniformly-random numbers (see the `count_indep()` function below).

 ## Blinding Multiplication